-All students, and most of the faculty, live in one of the student housing buildings of the University of Pompeu Fabra.
+All students, and most of the faculty, live in one of the student housing buildings of the host university.

-Meals will be organized in one of the cafeterias of the UPF.
-In addition to the three main meals students will have access to fruit and other snacks.
+Meals are organized in one of the cafeterias of the host university.
+In addition to the three main meals students have access to fruit and other snacks.

-SMTB will be taking place on the territory of the Barcelona Biomedical Research Park (PRBB, www.prbb.org), the Centre for Genomic Regulation (CRG, www.crg.eu) and the University of Pompeu Fabra (UPF, www.upf.edu).
+In 2019 SMTB took place on the territory of the Barcelona Biomedical Research Park (PRBB, www.prbb.org), the Centre for Genomic Regulation (CRG, www.crg.eu) and the University of Pompeu Fabra (UPF, www.upf.edu).
 In 2020 SMTB will take place in Poznan (Poland) at the Faculty of Biology of Adam Mickievicz University.

 We ask parents not to needlessly interrupt students in the course of their work in the labs or their studies during courses.
 As a rule, students have free time in the evening, which can be used to chat by Skype over the internet.
 In instances, when you urgently need to reach your son or daughter you can contact the Scientific Director, Fyodor Kondrashov, at +43-664-88326214.